 #2.
 Strength

-While steel wins in the resistance class, steel stores energy, which is finally released by the wire's explosive crack.
-Synthetic winches feature a design for stretching, and you can repair it, twist it, and reuse it.
+While steel wins in the resistance class, it stores energy, which is finally released by the wire's explosive crack.
+Synthetic winches feature a design for stretching, and they can be repaired, twisted, and reused.

 #3.
 Price

-Synthetic material is generally more costly, and yet the rope is sensitive to ultraviolet rays.
-The positives of steel cables are the lower price and much less vulnerability in case you leave them exposed to sunlight.
+Synthetic material is generally more costly, yet the rope is sensitive to ultraviolet rays.
+The positives of steel cables are lower prices and less vulnerability if you leave them exposed to sunlight.

 #4.
 Safety

-The main disadvantage of using traditional steel cables is that they pose a significant safety risk if broken.
+The main disadvantage of traditional steel cables is that they pose a significant safety risk if they break.
 A synthetic winch rope is less dangerous during a break and less prone to sudden failure.

 How Much Does a Synthetic Winch Rope Cost?